wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 NOTE: There is a biological Cognito, which is not this topic.

 <img align="right" width="100" alt="aws-cognito-feds-398x1168" src="https://user-images.githubusercontent.com/300046/149676097-be698f86-408b-43b2-8025-1958719119fc.png">
-Amazon Cognito is an authentication and user management service that enables <strong>federated</strong> authentication from Amazon user store accounts, Apple, Facebook, Google, Twitter/Digits, OpenID, SAML to GitHub or Microsoft Active Directory, and custom mechanisms.
+Amazon Cognito is an authentication and user management service that enables <strong>federated</strong> authentication from Amazon user store accounts, Apple, Facebook, Google, Twitter/Digits, OpenID, <a href="#SAML">SAML</a> to GitHub or Microsoft Active Directory, and custom mechanisms.

+Hosting on AWS means that the SaaS service can scale to a lot users around the world.

+High-level short summaries:

+   * <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

+   * <a target="_blank" href="https://cloudacademy.com/course/using-aws-identity-federation-simplify-access-scale-1549/using-aws-identity-federation-to-simplify-access-at-scale/?context_id=42&context_resource=lp">VIDEO: "Using AWS Identity Federation to Simplify Access at Scale"</a>

 PROTIP: A developer accounts needs to be setup with each third-party (Facebook) for Cognito to interact with.

-High level short summaries:

-1. <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

-1. <a target="_blank" href="https://cloudacademy.com/course/using-aws-identity-federation-simplify-access-scale-1549/using-aws-identity-federation-to-simplify-access-at-scale/?context_id=42&context_resource=lp">VIDEO: "Using AWS Identity Federation to Simplify Access at Scale"</a>

 ## Cognito usage workflows